Wednesday, November 20, 2024

 Tip #3: Use the Right Charger for Your Type of Electric Bike Battery

 Different battery types require different chargers depending on the voltage and amps (or Watt-hours).
-Many electric bike batteries are lithium-ion and typically come with 36 Volts or 48 Volts and from 2 to 7 amps.
+Many electric bike batteries are lithium-ion and come with 36, 48, or 52 Volts and from 14-15 amps.

 Lithium-Ion Chargers: These are very convenient because they plug into a standard 110V outlet just like other small appliances.
 Further, they don’t have any wires coming out of them – all wiring is inside the charger itself!